sravan1947/Neural-Machine-Translation/README.md

 # Neural_Machine_translation
-using sequence2sequence models to convert sequence of characters of text from English to Hindi.
+using sequence2sequence models to convert sequence of characters of text from English to Hindi and Foreign language(french) to english.

 Requirements:
  pytorch